Zhenjiang

 Zhenjiang, alternately romanized as Chinkiang, is a prefecture-level city in Jiangsu Province, China.
 It lies on the southern bank of the Yangtze River near its intersection with the Grand Canal.
 It is opposite Yangzhou (to its north) and between Nanjing (to its west) and Changzhou (to its east).
 Zhenjiang was formerly the provincial capital of Jiangsu and remains as an important transportation hub.
 As of the 2020 census, its total population was 3,210,418 inhabitants whom 1,266,790 lived in the built-up (or metro) area made of the 3 urban districts.

-The town is best known both in China and abroad for its fragrant black vinegar, a staple of Chinese cooking.
+The town is best known both in China and abroad for Chinkiang vinegar, a fragrant black vinegar that is a staple of Chinese cooking.